ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

 /Users/michael/Local/play/berry/BerryClient/StarWars/Queries.graphql(2,3): error GQL: The field `foo` does not exist on the type `Query`. [/Users/michael/Local/play/berry/BerryClient/BerryClient.csproj]
 ```

 Your GraphQL query document is not just a string, it properly compiles and is fully typed.
-Let's change our query to the following and compile again:
+Let's change our query and compile again:

 ```graphql
 query getFoo {